 In 1973 she married Bill Simpson, an Auckland boat-builder and sailor.
 They lived on their boat for a year and a half.
-‘Patricia’ was a small traditional yacht.
+‘Patricia’ was a small traditional wooden yacht.
 They sailed the South Pacific on her for over a year.
-During all that ocean voyaging, the little wooden yacht weathered many storms that proved too much for larger vessels.
+During all that ocean voyaging, they weathered many storms that proved too much for larger vessels.
+They had no working engine so sail was the only option.
+They had two children and split in 1990

 She met Jeff Tucker in 1991 and the pair have been together ever since.
 They were keen runners and triathletes.
-They did Ironman together in 1996 in Auckland.
+They did the Ironman triathlon together in 1996 in Auckland.
 Tui enjoyed long-distance open-water swimming and did most of the ocean swimming events on offer in Auckland at the time.
-The pair now focuses on road and off-road cycling in the countryside near their home.

 She has always been a writer producing children's stories in dozens.
 Some were published by various publishers and some were sold internationally.
 She also wrote articles for newspapers and magazines, produced much written and photographic material for the web sites she created and wrote teachers’ lesson plans for Learning Media.